 As more money has entered bodybuilding over the years, it has garnered the attention of people who wouldn’t otherwise have gotten into the sport.
 In the early days, Arnie and Frank Zane had great genetics.
 But in hindsight, they indeed weren’t the absolute best.
 They just rose to the top because they were better than all the other guys in the field.

 Then, most sophisticated bodybuilders today would realize that they repeatedly hit the biceps and forearms, leading to fatigue.
 But fifty years ago, it was the done thing!

 We’ve also seen a movement towards high-intensity training, as discussed earlier.
 In addition, bodybuilders increasingly recognize that the body responds best when they shock it over a short period.

-This approach very much goes against prevailing principles, such as you “have to work hard to get what you want.”
+Thus, this approach goes against prevailing principles, such as ” having to work hard to get what you want.”
 And it has been hard for many bodybuilders to transition to a new way of thinking.
 They think they are cheating themselves out of progress if they take the straightforward route.

 Now, most athletes in the field focus their efforts on significant compound movements, like the squat and deadlift.
-These movements appear to encourage muscle growth systemically, not just in the muscles that they target.
+These movements encourage muscle growth systemically, not just in the muscles they target.
 They’re bodybuilding rocket fuel.

 Researchers think this happens because significant movements change the body’s hormonal environment.
 They may encourage the release of growth factors that make it easier to gain muscle elsewhere.